 - Other benefits, help and general rules

-- Extra help and support under Universal Credit
+- Extra help and support with Universal Credit - including in Newcastle

 - Will my benefit go up or down when I transfer to Universal Credit?